 I am a PhD student in the Robotics Institute at Carnegie Mellon University.
 My research focuses on applying imitation learning techniques to difficult decision-making problems in robotics.
 I'm primarily interested in problems of human-robot interaction, my recent work is on enabling robots to understand natural language in unknown environments.

 For example, the wheelchair robot in the video below is instructed to "Go to the cone that is behind the trashcan."
 Our approach to solving this problem includes hypothesizing a distribution of maps, and learning a policy that reasons about uncertainty.

-My advisor is Tony Stentz, and I work closely with Tom Kollar.
-My thesis is on robust natural language direction following through unknown environments, and my thesis committee consists of Tony Stentz, Drew Bagnell, Manuela Veloso, and Nick Roy (MIT).
+My thesis is on robust natural language direction following through unknown environments.
+My thesis committee consists of Tony Stentz, Drew Bagnell, Manuela Veloso, and Nick Roy (MIT).
 In 2013, I was selected as an HRI Pioneer.